lczech/genesis-gappa-paper/README.md

 # genesis-gappa-paper
-Scripts and Tests for the Application Note
+Scripts and tests for the Application Note of our library [genesis](https://github.com/lczech/genesis) and our toolkit [gappa](https://github.com/lczech/gappa).
+These tests are used for evaluating runtime and memory of genesis for some typical tasks, in comparison to other bioinformatics libraries with similar functionality.

 ## Test Cases